micahwoods/micahwoods.github.io/_posts/2017-09-25-growth-water-nutrient-use-three-grasses-thailand.md

 title: "The growth, nutrient use, and water use of 3 grasses in central Thailand"
 subtitle: "How did nuan noi zoysia, Tifway 419 bermuda, and salam paspalum grow in this experiment?"
 share-img: "https://c1.staticflickr.com/5/4429/37062639090_f08ee322d1_b_d.jpg"
-tags: [zoysia, Thailand, paspalum, bermuda]
+tags: [zoysia, thailand, paspalum, bermuda]
 ---

 There are a variety of grasses used for lawns and sports turf in central Thailand.
 I gave a presentation last week at the American Society for Horticultural Science annual meeting about the growth of three of those grasses: